glycodynamics/Tutorial-PyMOL/README.md

 # PyMOL tutorial
 This tutorial was written for the PyMOL workshop by CCBRC, March 8-9, 2022.
-PyMOL is an intermediate tutorial to a powerful molecular visualizer PyMOL.
+This is an intermediate tutorial to a powerful molecular visualizer PyMOL.
 We will go through only selected things to prepare high-resolution publication-quality images.

 Download and install one of the following PyMOL if you do not have one :